 - Many decorative features to highlight eaves, roofs, roof lines, porches, windows and doorways

 Queen Anne Style

-When most people think of Victorian homes, Queen Anne style is probably what they think of.
+When most people think of Victorian homes, Queen Anne style is what they think of.
 Excessively decorative, large floor plans, and a castle-like corner tower are the most popular features of this style home.
-Cherry-picking elements from previous Victorian and architectural styles, Queen Anne homes mash up many styles.
+Cherry-picking elements from previous Victorian and other architectural styles, Queen Anne homes mash-up many styles.

-What I love about the Queen Anne style is that it allowed an architect to truly turn a home into a piece of art.
+For its time, the Queen Anne style was unique because it allowed an architect to turn a home into a piece of art.
 Most builders went crazy with decorative features.
 Builders used a variety of colored shingles, clapboard, bricks and paints to create patterns and designs.
-Brick and wood, and layers of vergeboard covering the exterior offered different textures and visual complexity.
+Brick and wood, and layers of verge board covering the exterior offered different textures and visual complexity.